gromacs/gromacs/docs/install-guide/index.rst

 Intel MKL_.
 The choice of
 library can be set with ``cmake -DGMX_FFT_LIBRARY=<name>``, where ``<name>`` is one of ``fftw``, ``mkl``, or ``fftpack``.
-FFTPACK is bundled with |Gromacs| as a fallback, and is acceptable if mdrun performance is not a priority.
+FFTPACK is bundled with |Gromacs| as a fallback, and is acceptable if simulation performance is not a priority.

 Using FFTW